Skip to footer content

 What is MOQ?

-MOQ is a mocking framework for .NET applications that allows developers to create mock objects quickly and efficiently.
-Mock objects are objects that simulate the behavior of real objects in your application, making it easier to isolate and test specific parts of your code.
+MOQ - Mocking Framework for .NET is a mocking framework for .NET applications that allows developers to create mock objects quickly and efficiently.
+Mock objects simulate the behavior of real objects in your application, making it easier to isolate and test specific parts of your code.
 MOQ simplifies the process of creating and working with these mock objects.

 Key Features of MOQ